Vincent-the-gamer/dotfiles/README.md

 # Ghostty

-[Ghostty](https://github.com/ghostty-org/ghostty) is a terminal emulator written by Zig, it allows you to do some customize by config.
+[Ghostty](https://github.com/ghostty-org/ghostty) is a terminal emulator written in Zig, it allows you to do some customize by config.

 See my config: [My Ghostty Config](./ghostty/config)